maxnawa31/my_spotify_app/README.md

 Some boiler plate code that I used to make the accessibility of the API a little easier:

-Use this repo as a boiler plate backend
+Use this repo as a boiler plate backend:
 1) https://github.com/spotify/web-api-auth-examples

-Use this repo in order to make API calls easier
+Use this repo in order to make API calls easier:
 2) https://github.com/JMPerez/spotify-web-api-js

 Once you have both of these repos, it is really up to you as to what front-end